The library lljson

 Tight encoding

 slencode() has a second parameter for tight encoding, false by default.
-With true some data types are encoded with less characters.
+With true some data types are encoded with less characters:

-Changes are:
+Changes with tight encoding are:

 • vectors and rotations: encoded without “<” and “>” and coordinates with value 0 as empty.